WindoC/klipper/docs/Filament_Jam_Sensor.md

 ## How does it work?
 Filaments spins the wheel in the sensor, the sensor goes LOW to HIGH.
 The module calculates the filament usage between a LOW/HIGH cycle compare with base line(setting base_usage) usage.
-If the usage reached slow%(setting slow_usage) will trigger the slow down action.
-If the usage reached jam%(setting jam_usage) will trigger the jam/pause action.
+If the usage reached base_usage (mm) and no signal from PIN within timer (s) will trigger the jam/pause action.

 ## Configuration
     # Pause/Resume module must define